 Despite the convenience offered by the iCloud storage devices, there is also a danger with keeping all your media and other information stored online.
 For instance, when someone gets hold of any of your Apple devices, which has iCloud on, then they can easily access and download your data.
 Security of your files is the biggest problem of people using an iCloud.

-There has been glitches with security measures, hackers have found ways to access people’s most private files.
+Even when these security measures are left in tact, there has been glitches, as hackers have found ways to access people’s most private files.
 Therefore, if you are planning on turning iCloud off on your Apple devices, then do not fret, we are here to help.
 In this article, we will discuss different topics related to iCloud and how to turn it off.

 Note: iOS 11 revamped the Settings app and the iCloud settings can be found in your Apple ID and its own preferences and settings.
 The iCloud tab, which was present in older version of iOS, is inexistent now in the iOS 11.